vongohren/personal-website/content/posts/my-trello-input-process.md

 ![Browsing the web and pocketing different sunglasses](https://firebasestorage.googleapis.com/v0/b/vongohren-website.appspot.com/o/pocketsunglasses.gif?alt=media&token=e1dd405d-03fd-41f0-b9c3-9b72e6dc7e1e)

 After I have done that, I can go about my day and do whatever I had to do, to then be able to find these two sunglasses in my Trello inbox later that evening.
-TO
+To understand better what I mean by Trello inbox, go read [How I put a process on life](https://vongohren.me/posts/how-i-put-a-process-on-life/)

-Then I can process them in different ways; ther's no exact solution to how you want to go about these sunglasses.
+After that I can process them in different ways; there's no exact solution to how you want to go about these sunglasses.
 But I can for example add a label to them, to more easily find the cards or too collect data about what I do.

 Or I can create a new card for them, "buy sunglasses", and link them together and start collecting sunglasses that I would like to buy.
-Make a conscious choice to look at it on Wednesday 6th of November and then forget about it, let Trello do the rest of the work for me!
+Make a conscious choice to look at it on Wednesday 6th of November and then forget about it, let Trello do the reminding, keeping my thoughts and wishes collected for me!
+Now I also know where to go if I were t

 ![](https://firebasestorage.googleapis.com/v0/b/vongohren-website.appspot.com/o/editincomminsunglassescard.gif?alt=media&token=bea3bfd3-e0d3-4332-9370-0aa7d9325cf0)